tylermarshal/short_linkly/README.md

 - Implement an analytics endpoint, which takes an encoded id and renders the short link, the long link, and the number of times the short link has been accessed.
 - Please use the following URI pattern: `/:id/analytics`

 Please spend no more than 2 hours working on this project.
 Err on the side of completeness of individual features, over completing all features.
 You can use any tools you'd like.
-Thanks in advance for taking the time do do this exercise!
+Thanks in advance for taking the time do this exercise!

 ## Setup